 Believe it or not, this turns out to be no harder than Tidus' Overdrive in FFX, once you get the hang of it.
 You just have to have your eye fixed on the lower righthand part of the screen and be able to see whether the top (triangle), middle (square), or bottom (X) character is white (ready to launch) or grayed out (no MP available).

-One thing in the game isn't immediately clear.
-Once you tell a person to attack, they'll automatically attack whenever their gauge fills up until you instruct them to do something else (or something interferes).
+- One thing in the game that isn't immediately clear is that once you tell a person to attack, they'll automatically attack whenever their gauge fills up until you instruct them to do something else (or something interferes).
 Don't keep choosing Attack, or you'll be interrupting the attack gauge that was already building.

-You can get Loot OR Items off foes.
-The game automatically files these things in the right part of your Inventory.
+- You can get Loot OR Items off foes.
+The game automatically files them in the right part of your Inventory.

-Go to taverns to check the Billboard regularly for more Marks.
-Levelling up as they become available helps prevent you from getting creamed when your party moves to a new, harder area as dictated by the plot.
+- Go to taverns to check the Billboard regularly for more Marks.
+Leveling up as they become available helps prevent you from getting creamed when your party moves to a new, harder area as dictated by the plot.

--- Confiscatory in Nalbina Dungeons (right after you finish the bare-handed battle with the 3 Seeqs, and Balthier finds your weapons).
+- Confiscatory in Nalbina Dungeons (right after you finish the bare-handed battle with the three Seeqs, and Balthier finds your weapons).

 © 2009 auronlu